nventive/Binding.Salesforce.MarketingCloud/README.md

 ## iOS

-The library documentation is located [here](http://salesforce-marketingcloud.github.io/JB4A-SDK-iOS-DocPreview/) for iOS.
+The library documentation is located [here](https://salesforce-marketingcloud.github.io/MarketingCloudSDK-iOS) for iOS.

-This binding is for the SDK version **4.9.5.209** released _August 28, 2017_.
+This binding is for the SDK version **6.1.4**.

-The source files are located in [Marketing Cloud's GitHub repository](https://github.com/salesforce-marketingcloud/JB4A-SDK-iOS).
+The source files are located in [MarketingCloud's GitHub repository](https://github.com/salesforce-marketingcloud/MarketingCloudSDK-iOS).

-Along with the `.a` file, the `.h` files are also available in this project as a reference under the `Source` folder.

 ### **How to use**